 Initially, when a family member or friend sustains serious injuries or sudden health problem, it’s not uncommon to feel stressed and anxious at the prospect of becoming a Carer, particularly if you have never been in a caring role.
 Many people who have suddenly become Carers have described feelings of helplessness, sadness and fear of the unknown.

-Medical professionals may discuss with you the types of support and assistance that you may need to undertake the Carers’ role.
+Medical professionals may discuss with you the types of Assessment that you may need to undertake the Carers’ role.
 If the family member or friend is elderly, they may also discuss the option of moving them into an aged care facility.
 If possible, it is important to take your time to consider your options, and to think possibilities through together with the person.
 You will need to carefully consider whether you can provide the necessary care on your own, or whether other options for support will be required to allow the person to continue living at home.

 It may be that you have been caring for your family member or friend for a long time before the question of considering other options arises.
 This can be a difficult conversation to start, and you may want to seek assistance from other family members, their GP or other medical professionals.